ioBroker/ioBroker.modbus/README.md

 Every alias will be mapped internally to address, e.g. 30011 will be mapped to input register 10. and so on.

+### Do not align addresses to word
+Normally the coils and the input register addresses are aligned to 16 bit.
+Like addresses from 3 to 20 will be aligned to 0 up 32.
+If this option is active the addresses will not be aligned.

 ### Round Real to
 How many digits after comma for float and doubles.